KateHyoung/UTDEventData/README.md

 - sendQuery( ): for requesting specified data to the API server to extract a data set

 ****
+- retrunTimes( ): setting a time range of data subsetting
-- returnCountry( ): creating the query block of countries
+- returnCountries( ): creating the query block of countries
 - returnLatLon( ): creating the query block of regions with latitude and longitude
 - returnDyad( ): creating the dyad query of source and target actors
 - returnRegExp( ): creating the query of features of attributes in a data table